Webinar Session Schedule and Information (eastern time zone)

 Marine Transportation, Vessel Operations and Technology & Small Vessel Operations

-In this session, Captain Rick Miller discusses MMA’s three transportation (deck) majors, what makes them different, the sea-time requirements for each, and the U.S. Coast Guard licenses involved.
+In this session, Captain Dan Parrot discusses MMA’s three transportation (deck) majors, what makes them different, the sea-time requirements for each, and the U.S. Coast Guard licenses involved.
 He also covers how each license translates into different job options after graduation.
-Captain Miller is joined by two students, Tadd Bliss and George Albert.
+Captain Parrot is joined by two students, George Albert and Emily Conway.

 Marine Engineering Operations & Marine Engineering Technology